 Deglaze it with red wine and simmer it to perfection over very low heat with just a touch of seasonings like korerima ኮረሬማ [a unique spice indigenous to Ethiopia, closely related to coriander], cumin ከሙን, and cloves - ቅርንፉድ.

 I paired this decadent rich dish with full-bodied red wine - Cabernet Sauvignon.
 Perfect!

-You may serve this scrumptious chicken stew (Ethiopian style - ዶሮ ወጥ) savory danish braid dish with a savory danish braid filled with homemade cottage cheese and Collard green - Ethiopian style (አይብ በጎመን) as shown on display.
+You may serve this scrumptious spicy chicken stew (Ethiopian style - ዶሮ ወጥ) blankated with savory flaky danish braid pastry dish with a savory danish braid pastry filled with homemade cottage cheese and Collard green - Ethiopian style (አይብ በጎመን) as shown on display.